gagansh7171/IITR_Database/README.md

 1. The server connection configuration is mentioned in db.php .

+2. If you want to have a look on how this website will work once compiled then have a look on video link in extras/how_it_works.

-2. You would need to create few tables with following configuration in mysql.
+3. You would need to create few tables with following configuration in mysql.
 Following are tablenames and their configuration -

 doc